Ajaxy/tinyspec/README.md

 ## About

 Tinyspec offers a lightweight and human-readable alternative to the more verbose [OpenAPI/Swagger](https://github.com/OAI/OpenAPI-Specification) format.
-It relies on the strengths of the OpenAPI format without the need to maintain the single large JSON or YAML file or to use some special software, instead allowing you to keep your API endpoints and object models in separate and easy to maintain files.
+It relies on the strengths of the OpenAPI format without the need to maintain the single large JSON or YAML file or to use some special software, instead allowing you to keep your API endpoints and models in separate and easy to maintain files.

 Possible outputs include a full OpenAPI definition in YAML and JSON formats, or the API description in HTML format created with the help of the [bootprint-openapi](https://github.com/bootprint/bootprint-openapi).